owntracks/recorder/README.md

 * GeoJSON (line string)
 * CSV
 * GPX
+* XML
+* raw (the lines contained in the REC file with ISO timestamp)
+* payload (basically just the payload part from RAW)

 The _ocat_ utility accesses _storage_ directly — it doesn’t use the _recorder_’s REST interface. _ocat_ has a daunting number of options, some combinations of which make no sense at all.